eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-getting-started.md

 Factories are available with Eclipse Che and Codenvy.

 # Try a Factory
-Clone a public workspace on `codenvy.io`:
+Clone a public workspace on `codenvy.io` by clicking the button below.
 [![Try a Factory](https://codenvy.io/factory/resources/codenvy-contribute.svg){:style="width: 30%"} ](http://codenvy.io/f?id=omriatu352kkthua)

 # Using Factories